Skatteetaten/skatteetaten.github.io/OpenShift/setup.md

 ![Deploy](deploy.png)

 ## Versioning strategies
 Multiple tags are [pushed for a release](versioning.html).
-When specifying what version to deploy in the boober configuration you can choose several different strategies
+When specifying what version to deploy in the boober configuration you can choose several different strategies.

 * use the full **AuroraVersion** of a release to pin the deployment to that release.
 It will never be automatically bumped.
 * use **latest** to always get the latest semantic release deployed